thuyydt/URL-Shorten/README.md

 2. Verify that is.gd and v.gd services are accessible
 3. Check the browser console for error messages
 4. Reload the extension in chrome://extensions/
+5. Try switching languages to see if it's a localization issue

+For bug reports or feature requests, please create an issue in the repository.

 ## Version History